 The reader immediately has questions: What clocks?
 Why thirteen, rather than the usual twelve chimes?
-Orwell immediately creates questions in the reader while anchoring her in place and time.
-Another example of a great opening is Toni Morrison’s first sentence in her powerful, Pulitzer-winning novel Beloved.
+Orwell immediately creates questions in the reader and anchors them in a key aspect of setting – time.
+Another example of a great opening is Toni Morrison’s first sentence in her haunting, Pulitzer-winning novel Beloved (1987).
 Morrison opens the book with just 3 words:

 124 was spiteful.

 What is 124?
 Why is this mysterious number described as spiteful?
-The reader learns that it is the street number for the haunted house where much of the novel takes place.
+The reader learns that it is the street number for the house where some of the novel’s tragedy takes place.